geoff-m/stringpool/Readme.md

 The opaque `state` argument is also passed to the callback unmodified and is not used by `visit_chunks` for any other purpose.
-The sequence of chunks presented to the callback represents a partitioning of the string.
+The sequence of chunks presented to the callback represents a sequential partitioning of the string.

 In the worst case, each of these chunks will be of size 1, which makes `visit_chunks` no better than the char iterator approach.